Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 What Must Be Configured¶

-If your goal is simply to "get canvas recording running first", you need to care about at least these parameters:
+If your goal is just "to get canvas recording running first", you need to care about at least the following parameters:

 Prerequisites That Must Be Met¶